holochain/clutter/README.md

 #### scaling

 This test is designed to be run on separate machines and spins up many clones on each and confirms that they all talk to eachother.

+## What the Automated build does

+When a branch is pushed to Github Travis runs a build.
+The build does the following:
+1. Installs docker-compose
+2. Runs docker-compose up -d which spins up a bootstrap server and 3 instances of clutter
+3. Install the cypress dependencies
+4. Runs the Cypress e2e tests.
+5. If on master a new release is published to github releases. (coming soon)

 ## Feature Roadmap and Current Progress
  - [x] Set default handle from AgentID string